nextstepitt/NS61001_Student_Files/NS61001_Setup.md

 |Mozilla Firefox|https://mozilla.org/firefox|
 |Microsoft Edge Chromium|https://microsoft.com/edge|

-If you are installing a new browser for the class it *does not* have to be made your "default" browser.
+If you are installing a new browser for the class it *does NOT* have to be made your "default" browser.
-Set up the configuration during the install how you choose: copy settings, etc.
+All of the browsers run through a configuration step during the install, and you may configure your browser however you choose to: copy settings, etc.
-It is not relevant for the course.
+It is not relevant for this course.

 ## 4. Check Network Connectivity
 The labs require the Node.js and Maven repositories.
 If you are using your own computer or your employer does have internal versions of these repositories for software development, please make sure that you can reach the following three URLs without errors (the content displayed for each link in the browser is irrelevant, you just need to reach them without an error):